 Social data is abundant and can be insightful, but how can businesses use it effectively?

 Ultimately, social media data can’t exist in a vacuum - analyzing it isn’t usually the goal per se; it’s a step along the way to a larger business goal.
-Here are a few examples of business goals for which including or incorporating social media data analysis can be powerful:
+Here are a few examples of business goals that can be a good basis for transforming social media data into predictive analytics:

 Improved Customer Service